Elephant conservation volunteering in Thailand

 Your tasks will vary from day to day but you can expect to be doing a substantial amount of food prep.
 Left to their own devices, elephants spend around three-quarters of their lives foraging for food, which explains why they are so dependent on good quality vegetation for their survival.
 You will regularly be harvesting and collecting food such as pineapples and bananas from local farms, chopping it up and placing it around enclosures to help with enrichment – essentially teaching the elephants the skills they will need if they are to survive in the wild.
 The enclosures will need regular maintenance too, especially cleaning to keep them hygienic.

 On the subject of hygiene, the most fun aspect of volunteering with elephants is always bathtime.
-Hosing them down, washing them with long brushes and watching as they spray each other with water is a joyful experience.
+Watching them socialise naturally and spray each other with water in the river, while you watch on from the bank, is a joyful experience (we don’t offer vacations that include elephant bathing experiences).
 You may also accompany them on grazing walks through the forests, and give tours of the sanctuary to visitors such as school groups.

 At sanctuaries the food will be a mix of Thai and western staples, often vegetarian, and you can expect basic but comfortable facilities and western-style toilets.
 In more remote Karen communities near Chiang Mai however it will be far more rough-and-ready, with bucket showers and squat toilets, unless you opt for glamping, where you’ll have a private bathroom, comfortable bed and electricity for charging devices.